New 'Village' opens doors

-Village at Valley View, a memory care facility on the north side of Ashland, is now open and ready to start taking in residents suffering from Alzheimer’s and dementia.
+Village at Valley View, a new modern and unique memory care facility on the north side of Ashland, is now open and ready to start taking in residents suffering from Alzheimer’s and dementia.

 It's intended to help fill a growing need.
-In 2016, approximately 62,000 Oregon residents older than 65 suffered from Alzheimer’s, according to the Alzheimer’s Association.
+In 2016, approximately 62,000 Oregon residents over the age of 65 suffered from Alzheimer’s, according to the Alzheimer’s Association.

-At its grand opening Wednesday, numerous people spoke on the benefits of having a memory care center of its size so close to home, including state Sen. Alan DeBoer.
+At its grand opening on Wednesday, numerous administrators and partners spoke on the benefits of having a memory care center of its size so close to home, including guest speaker, state Sen. Alan DeBoer.

 “Having facilities close to home helps our environment,” DeBoer said.
 “You don’t have to drive so far.”

-The village, located next to Lithia Springs Resort at 1071 W. Jackson Road, contains three cottages connected by enclosed walkways and open outdoor gardens.
+The village, located next to Lithia Springs Resort at 1071 West Jackson Road, just south of the Highway 99 and South Valley View Road intersection, contains three individual cottages connected by enclosed walkways and open outdoor gardens.
 Each cottage has 16 beds for a total of 48 beds.
 Four rooms are set up for couples.

 Monthly, all-inclusive rates start at $5,750 for a shared room and $6,550 for a private room, according to Sherri Scott, executive administrator.
 Medicaid is accepted.

-The facility is privately owned by local partners, including John, Kathryn and Bill Chmelir; David Landry; Lloyd Haines; Larry McLennan; Barry and Kathryn Thalden; and Dean and Chris DeBaun.
+Another aspect of the facility that makes it unique is that, rather than a unit of a larger chain, it is privately owned by local partners, including John, Kathryn and Bill Chmelir; David Landry; Lloyd Haines; Larry McLennan; Barry and Kathryn Thalden; and Dean and Chris DeBaun.

-“Today is a day of appreciation and gratitude, starting with the partners,” Ellen Waldman, who served as a consultant on the project, said in remarks at the grand-opening. “'Village' is a perfect descriptor for what they’ve created.”
+“Today is a day of appreciation and gratitude, starting with the partners,” Ellen Waldman, who served as a consultant on the project, said in remarks at the grand opening open house.
+The geriatric care manager for Senior Options, which acts as a guide and advocate for families caring for older relatives and Tidings Aging Happens columnist added, “'Village' is a perfect descriptor for what they’ve created.”

-Just one cottage is ready to open.
+Currently only one cottage is ready to open.
 Residents are expected to begin moving in Tuesday, Aug.
-1. The rest of the facility will be ready for move-ins in October.
+1. The rest of the facility will be ready for move-ins starting in October.

 Most of the furniture was custom designed and hand-built for the residents, Thalden, a retired architect, said.